mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/evaluation.md

 ## How Can I Kick-Start My App Development Project?

-The Mendix Platform comes with a series of Starter Apps, which provide all the scaffolding needed to get started building your first application.
+The Mendix Platform comes with a series of starter apps, which provide all the scaffolding needed to get started building your first application.
 Starter apps combine with ready-made open-source components downloaded from the Mendix App Store, such as theme packs, UI templates, and logic to further accelerate the delivery of your first app.
-You can create company-specific Starter Apps as well as App Store components and store them in your company's Private App Store to accelerate development even more.
+You can create company-specific starter apps as well as App Store components and store them in your company's Private App Store to accelerate development even more.

 Read on in [How Can I Kick-Start My App Development Project](getting-started#starter-apps).